TomLiDev/mildew-detector/README.md

 These versions of the ML model were trained on the resized 100x100 pixel images.
 In an attempt to make a better/alternative, this model was altered with a linear function as the activation function in the output layer and later softmax (I understand softmax is normally used for multi-classification cases but I was willing to give it a try).
 Despite a number of attempts these models did not meet accuracy standards, with accuracy often struggling to improve beyond 0.5.
 From researching, it seemed that this was potentially due to the loss function getting 'stuck' at a local optimum, or possibly the optimiser not being ideal for the task.

-As several slightly different models were developed and fitted in this process, I saved the most interesting/relevant figures as 'sub' versions, 3.2 3.3 etc. As the differences between these were fairly minor it didn't feel necessary or practical to create separate folders for every version.
+As several slightly different models were developed and fitted during this process, I saved the most interesting/relevant figures as 'sub' versions, 3.2 3.3 etc. As the differences between these were fairly minor it didn't feel necessary or practical to create separate folders for every version.

 To address the potential problem of the optimiser and/or loss function I experimented with creating models which used:

 - Linear as activation function in output layer, SGD as the optimiser function, binary crossentropy as the loss function.
-This version initially exceeded 0.5 in accuracy, but later in fitting seemed to deteriorate with the early stopping condition confusingly coming into effect shortly after.
+This version initially exceeded 0.5 in accuracy, but later in fitting seemed to deteriorate.

 - Linear as activation function in output layer, SGD as the optimiser function, categorical crossentropy as the loss function (I am aware that categorical cross entropy should normally be used where there are more than 2 classifications but I was willing to try it).
 This version did not exceed 0.5 accuracy.